hexbatch/hexbatch-core-flow/README.md

 ### Installation Uses Composer
-Composer is installed in the docker container of php-fpm Run `sudo docker exec -it hexbatch_dev_php-fpm_1 bash` and then inside do composer command `composer install`
+Composer is installed in the docker container of php-fpm

+Run `sudo docker exec -it hexbatch_dev_php-fpm_1 bash` and then inside do composer command `composer install`

+If this is the first time running the project on this computer, also run `composer dump-autoload` as a second command to build the autoload class map so the classes in the src folder will load

 ### Using Libraries